augustin-barillec/google-pandas-load/docs/source/index.rst

 - Transfer big data faster (see `Speed Comparison`_).
 - Transfer data seamlessly from and to various locations.
-- Launch several load jobs at the same time.
+- Launch several load jobs simultaneously.
-- Massive parallelization of the cloud steps thanks to BigQuery.
+- Massive parallelization of the cloud steps with BigQuery.
-- Monitor the query cost and the step durations of load jobs.
+- Monitor query costs and step durations of load jobs.

 The basic mechanism
 -------------------

-Essentially, this code chains transferring data functions from the `Google Cloud Client Library for Python`_ and from pandas_.
+This code essentially chains transferring data functions from the `Google Cloud Client Library for Python`_ and from pandas_.

 To download, the following functions are chained :